Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Collapses in the Relational Width Hierarchy

 Suppose now that the assumption in the second item is satisfied.
-By the same reasoning but using Theorem~\ref{thm:ts-finite} instead of Theorem~\ref{thm:bwidth-finite}, given a $(k,\max(k+1,\ell))$-minimal instance $\instance$, the associated instance $\instance_{\Aut(\rel B),k}$ is $(1,1)$-minimal and therefore has a solution.
-Since $\instance$ is $(k,\max(k+1,\ell))$-minimal, this solution lifts to a solution of $\instance$. \end{proof}
+If $k=1$, then the orbits of elements under $\Aut(\rel B)$ are singletons, whence $\rel B$ is a finite structure and the result follows immediately from Theorem~\ref{thm:ts-finite}.
+Otherwise, by the same reasoning as above but using Corollary~\ref{cor:multisorted_symmetric} instead of Corollary~\ref{cor:multisorted_WNUs}, given a $(k,\max(k,\ell))$-minimal instance $\instance$, the associated instance $\instance_{\Aut(\rel B),k}$ is $(1,1)$-minimal and therefore has a solution.
+Since $\instance$ is $(k,\max(k,\ell))$-minimal, and if $k=2$, then it is also $(2,3)$-minimal, this solution lifts to a solution of $\instance$ by Lemma~\ref{lem:lifting-solution}. \end{proof}

-The following example shows that for some structures under consideration, the bound on relational width provided by the first item of Theorem~\ref{thm:canonicalbwidth} is tight.